 However, it wasn’t enough to stop asbestos fibers from damaging many people.
 Day after day, thousands of workers were exposed to harmful asbestos.
 They unknowingly inhaled or swallowed microscopic, colorless asbestos fibers.

 Once asbestos fibers are lodged in the body, it’s impossible to get rid of them all.
-Diseases such as mesothelioma and asbestos-related lung cancer can follow.
-These diseases currently have no cure, and the survival rate is low.
+Diseases such as mesothelioma and asbestos-related lung cancer can follow decades later.

 $22 Million Asbestos Lawsuit Verdict